Why do humpback whales sing?

-Indeed, we have seen humpback whales gather in a circle around an isolated individual, static in the centre of the circle.
-For hours, the big singing males that make up this circle will sing, towards the individual in the centre.
-We have noticed that while the individual in the centre appears to be conscious during this treatment, the singers who make up the circle have their eyes open, but empty of all expression, they seem to be in deep meditation.
+Indeed, we were able to observe that humpback whales gather in a circle around an isolated individual, static in the centre of the circle.
+For hours, the large singing males that make up this circle will sing towards the individual in the centre.
+We have noticed that while the individual in the centre appears to be conscious during this treatment, the singers in the circle have their eyes open, but empty of any expression, they appear to be in deep meditation.

-It is during these treatment sessions that the whales emit sounds known as "proteodic songs" that will act on the vibratory alignments of the chains of amino acids that make up proteins.
+It is during these sessions that the whales emit sounds called "proteodic songs" which act on the vibratory alignments of the chains of amino acids that make up the proteins.

-We now know that humpback whales can live beyond a hundred years, we have known for a long time that they heal themselves with sound, they regenerate in particular their epidermal cells, which are attacked by age and pollution.ollution, with certain specific songs.
+We now know that humpback whales can live beyond a hundred years, and it has long been known that they heal themselves through sound, regenerating their epidermal cells, which have been damaged by age and pollution, with some specific songs.

-We have isolated these songs intended to rejuvenate the cells of their epidermis, in order to create a moisturizing cream, composed of brown algae from Brittany whose active ingredients we "boost" thanks to the whale songs.
+We have isolated these songs for the rejuvenation of their epidermal cells, in order to create a moisturising cream, composed of brown seaweed from Brittany, whose active ingredients we "boost" with the songs of whales.

-The brown algae from Brittany are particularly receptive to the vibratory sequences emitted by whales, our process allows us to boost the source proteins of the active principle of these algae by modifying the alignment of the amino acids that compose them and thus optimize their "anti-ageing" and "firming" effect.
+The brown algae from Brittany are particularly receptive to the vibratory sequences emitted by whales, our process makes it possible to boost the proteins that are the source of the active principle of these algae by modifying the alignment of the amino acids that compose them and thus optimise their "anti-ageing" and "firming" effect.
 The whale song is thus infused in memory into the amino acid chain and thus becomes diffused in the skin.

 Whales have been singing in the ocean for millions of years.
-They form circles of care in which they emit beautiful melodies, a fusion of art and science.
+They form circles of care in which they emit magnificent melodies, a fusion of art and science.

-For the first time in the world, a pro-age cosmetic product is infused with the whale's care song.
+For the first time in the world, a pro-age cosmetic product is infused with the healing song of whales.

-The WhaleSong cream diffuses into your skin an organic active ingredient based on brown algae from Brittany boosted by whale songs.
+WhaleSong cream diffuses an organic active ingredient based on brown algae from Brittany, boosted by whale song, into your skin.

 This cream provides intense hydration, cellular vitality and anti-pollution protection thanks to its revolutionary pro-aging complex that enhances the beauty of your skin.